PanzerKunst/Dreams/README.md

 Ticket ids are imported from a two column csv file of IDs which can be set to any url using `IMPORT_CSV_URL` env variable Rake task is in lib/tasks/import.rake and is run with "bundle exec rake import"

+## Ticket ID Import through BurnetTickets

+Run task `bundle exec rake import_burnertickets` and check that the "tickets" table is populated.

 ## Ticket verifier through TixWise

 We've added an optional verification through tixwise - you need to aquire an API from them and then set `TICKETS_EVENT_URL` ENV variable to a url such as: